yohamta/donburi/README.md

 }
 ```

-Entities can be retrieved using the `First` and `EachEntity` methods of Components as follows:
+Entities can be retrieved using the `First` and `Each` methods of Components as follows:

 ```go
 // GameState Component